Umuzi-org/tech-department/content/projects/tdd/simple-calculator-part1/_index.md

 The basic TDD approach is as follows:

 1. RED: Write tests.
 It should fail initially because there isn't any code that it is testing.
-2. GREEN: Write code to make the tests pass
+2. GREEN: Write code to make the tests pass.
 3. REFACTOR: Make sure code is understandable and clean.

 Remember to make sure your tests still pass after refactoring it.